 This leads us to actual, bona fide emergencies that actually do require the assistance of a 24/7 plumber.
 Chiefly among these, and of special note in colder regions, are burst pipes from continuous freezing and thawing.
 These typically occur in kitchens and other rooms where pipes are located close to an outside wall with little insulation.
 As with other problems listed above, if a flood results, then you definitely have a genuine emergency on your hands.

 Similarly, does suddenly having no hot water warrant an emergency call?
 If the water heater is physically leaking water through a valve or the heater itself has rusted through, then the answer is absolutely yes.
 Water heaters hold a surprisingly huge amount of water, and a flooded basement could potentially be catastrophic.
 Electrical issues, on the other hand, can likely wait until regular business hours if nothing crucial sharing the same electricity line is affected.

 If you’re experiencing a sudden sewage system backup, the choice needs to be made whether you should call for plumbing help after hours.
 Aside from the health issues, mess, and smell, sewer backups are potentially expensive repairs, especially if the source of the problem lies in the underground pipes and is located outside the reach of the municipality’s responsibility.

 Emergencies can and will happen.
-Sometimes they can indeed wait until morning—but after going through all these potential issues, if you do in fact wind up needing assistance outside of regular business hours, Stan’s Heating, Air & Plumbing is ready and able to help regardless of the hour.
+Sometimes they can indeed wait until morning—but after going through all these potential issues, if you do in fact wind up needing assistance outside of regular business hours, Stan’s emergency plumbing service in Austin is ready and able to help regardless of the hour.
 Our technicians can quickly diagnose a problem and either effect repairs on the spot or suggest the best course of action to resolve the problem as quickly and safely as possible.
 Contact us today!